 Leftovers: Keep stored in the refrigerator for up to 7 days.
 Typically, the soup will thicken slightly as it cools, so you may need to add a little water when reheating.

 Freezing: Allow the soup to cool before transferring it to freezer-safe ziplock bags or storage containers.
 Remove as much air as possible.
 Lay flat on a baking sheet and transfer to the freezer (stacking multiple bags, one on top of the other, if necessary).
 To thaw, transfer soup to the refrigerator overnight or transfer it to a bowl filled with warm water for faster thawing.
 Best enjoyed within 4 months.

 - Keep this soup vegan and dairy-free by skipping the half-and-half or cream.
 Use coconut milk instead (or no cream at all).

 - This recipe makes a lot of soup – enough to feed my husband and me for at least 3-4 nights.
-Refer to the section above on how to properly store and freeze leftovers should you wish to save it for later.
+Refer to the section above on how to properly store and freeze leftovers should you wish to save them for later.

 - Always take care when blending hot soup – no matter the blending method – as it can be hot.

 - Add a little spice with a pinch of cayenne pepper.

 - Roast your seeds for a yummy snack.